FHL1998/ME5406_Project2_Dynamic_Obstacle_Grid_FHL/README.md

 ## Project Structure
 * ME5406 Project2
     * `./algoithms`
         * This folder contains the implemention of PPO and A2C.
+        * [ppo.py](algorithms/ppo.py) - realization of PPO-Clip, with hyper-parameters tuning options.
     * `./custom_env`
         * This folder contains the environment construction details of the project.
     * `./plot`